Home Blog Pictures Links

 About Bojan

-My name is Bojan Tunguz and I was born on May 10th 1974 in Sarajevo, Bosnia and Herzegovina.
-In 1992 my family moved to Croatia, and that same year I came to the United States.
+My name is Bojan Tunguz and I was born in Sarajevo, Bosnia and Herzegovina.
+In 1992 my family escaped the war and moved to Croatia, and that same year I came to the United States.
 In 1993 I enrolled in Stanford University, where I obtained a B.S. in Physics and an M.S. in Applied Physics.
 My Ph.D.
 Work (also in Physics) I have done at University of Illinois at Urbana-Champaign.
-During my years in America I have moved around a lot, and so far I have lived in five different states - Rhode Island, California, Indiana, Illinois and Hawai'i.
-I currently live in Greencastle, Indiana, and I teach Physics at Wabash College.
+During my years in America I have moved around a lot, and so far I have lived in six different states - Rhode Island, California, Indiana, Illinois, Hawai'i and Tennessee.
+I currently live in Greencastle, Indiana, but I am also back at Stanford where I currently do research as a Visiting Scholar at HEPL.
+Over the years I've also taught at Rhodes College in Memphis, TN, at DePauw University in Greencastle, IN, and at Wabash College in Crawfordsville, IN.

 As an offshoot of my interest in Physics I have developed naboj.com, a webstite that aggregates article abstracts from arXiv preprints repository.
 Naboj.com is designed to allow for a real-time evaluation of scientific papers.